-When you need to talk your team through updates, you can record a short video, share it with your team to watch when convenient, then (if necessary) use live meeting time to discuss or ask questions.
-While not the best template for weekly status reports, video recordings are perfect for team updates, especially product demos, as they can help you either:
+When you need to talk your team through updates, you can record a short video, share it with your team to watch when convenient, and then (if necessary) use live meeting time to discuss or ask questions.
+While not the best template for weekly status reports, video recordings are perfect for team updates, especially product demos, as they can help you:

 Some good asynchronous video tools to consider for your video update template include: